usrbinapp/usrbin-docs/docs/security.md

 ## Integrity of updates

 An important topic to discuss is how we verify the integrity of an update before installing it.
+When there's a published checksum for the update, the SDK will verify the checksum of the downloaded file matches.

+For more information about checksum verification, see the [updaters](../updaters) page.